OK, back to the business of ocean pollutants. Let's get stuck in...

 Wrappers

-Large marine life often mistake plastic wrappers and packets for prey, which can either choke the animal or put stress on certain organs when digested.
+Large marine life often mistakes plastic wrappers and packets for prey, which can either choke the animal or put stress on certain organs when digested.

 While some countries have the facilities to recycle wrappers and packets, most don’t.
 Even in the UK and the US, residents need to go to specific facilities to recycle wrappers and packets — a chore many aren’t willing to do.